syndicate-storage/syndicate-storage.github.io/_user/008_hsyndicate.md

 ## Path (URI)

-To call `H-Syndicate` for access, give `URI scheme` for `H-Syndicate`.
+To access `H-Syndicate`, give `URI scheme` of `H-Syndicate` when passing a path.
 We recommend `hsyn://` but this can differ from environments by policy. `Hadoop` will redirect accesses to `H-Syndicate` when requested file path (URI) has the corresponding scheme.

 `H-Syndicate`'s path is defined as following:
 ```